IBM/localK8Dev/README.md

 ## Accessing the running application

-In order to make the application accessible we need to create a service for it.
+The guestbook application listens on port 3000 inside the pod.
+In order to make the application externally accessible we need to create a Kubernetes service of type NodePort for it.
+Kubernetes will allocate a port in the range 30000-32767 and the node will proxy that port to the pod's target port.
-The guestbook application listens on port 3000.

 ```console
 $ kubectl expose deployment guestbook --type=NodePort --port=3000